SoyAaronCervantes/Website/README.md

 live-server .
 ```

-When you run the last command, it will open a browser tab or browser windows, and it shows your the index.html
+When you run the last command, it will open a browser tab or browser windows,
+and it shows your the index.html

 ## Developing

-It you want to contribute, i'll prefer to contact to GDG UNAM.
+It you want to contribute, i prefer if you can contact to GDG UNAM.
 I'll let you their Social Medias

 * [Github](https://github.com/GDG-UNAM-global)
 * [Facebook](https://www.facebook.com/GDGUNAM/)